Conditions Updated 4/27/19

-A nicely climbing ride to start your season with beautiful sweeping vistas at top.
-From town, a quick 3 mile jaunt up Twin Lakes Rd. to Patterson Lake Rd.
+A nicely climbing ride to add to longer loops or do on its own.
+From town, a quick 3 mile jaunt up Twin Lakes Road to Patterson Lake Road.
 From there, about 6 miles uphill gets you to the Lodge and views.
+Electric assist bikes allowed.

 Winthrop South to Twisp + Carlton

-Enjoy some lightly traveled side roads that parallel Hwy 20 south.
+Enjoy some lightly traveled side roads that parallel Hwy 20 south for about 20 miles to Carlton.
 Take East County Road south of Winthrop 9 miles to Twisp.
 Take the Twisp-Carlton Road 10 miles further south to Carlton.
+Electric assist bikes allowed.

 Twisp River Road